PavlyukVadim/criticaster.io/src/pages/posts/data-types-in-js/object-complete-guide/index.md

 ### Object.prototype

-Objects in JavaScript can be esaly linked using ```prototype``` property as a briedje between them.
-When you get access to the object property, it will looked at this object and if property is absente will goes by prototypes chain.
+Objects in JavaScript can be easily linked using ```prototype``` property as a bridge between them.
+When you're getting access to the object property, the property is searched at this object and if it's absence, the searching goes further by prototypes chain.

 #### How to create link to another object